-The Menlo Park firm’s fine came after a NYDFS investigation concluded in March that showed Robinhood Crypto failed to enact proper cybersecurity and anti-money laundering measures.
+The Menlo Park firm’s fine came after a NYDFS investigation concluded in March that showed it failed to enact proper cybersecurity and anti-money laundering measures.

 Outside of the fine, Robinhood Crypto must engage with a monitor to ensure its compliance moving forward.

 In any case, reports indicate the company expects to list at up to $40 billion on the NASDAQ next week via an initial public offering (IPO).

 That would make Robinhood about the same size as Walgreens-Boots Alliance and Electronic Arts.